-- Environmental permits will be obtained from the Environment Agency before discharge into a watercourse takes place, and provisions made to ensure such discharge is safe - Where there is a risk of contamination to a watercourse, control measures shall be identified and where necessary agreed with the Environment Agency - Settlement tanks or lagoons shall be used where there is a risk of silt contamination - Where work is being carried out near a foul tank or trunk sewer, we will give the required notice to the Water Authority prior to commencement of any works - Cleaning of concrete and mortar batching/delivery plant and equipment shall only be carried out at agreed locations where resulting effluent cannot flow into watercourses and drains.
-Wherever possible we will minimise concrete washing out on site, encourage suppliers to use facilities at the production plant
+- Environmental permits / Waste Management Licence will be obtained from the EA / SEPA / NRW where required before discharge into a watercourse takes place and provisions made to ensure such discharge is safe - Where there is a risk of contamination to a watercourse, control measures shall be identified and where necessary agreed with the EA / SEPA / NRW - Settlement tanks or lagoons shall be used where there is a risk of silt contamination - Where work is being carried out near a foul tank or trunk sewer, we will give the required notice to the Water Authority prior to commencement of any works - Cleaning of concrete and concrete batching / delivery plant and equipment shall only be carried out at agreed locations where resulting effluent cannot flow into watercourses and drains.
+Wherever possible we will minimise concrete wash out on site, encourage suppliers to use facilities at the production plant

-4.2 NOISE POLLUTION
+4.2 Noise / Vibration Pollution

-VolkerFitzpatrick recognises that noise is a very sensitive issue.
+VolkerFitzpatrick recognises that noise and vibration are very sensitive issues.
 For this reason our operations will be controlled to comply with the Control of Pollution Act 1974.

 To help meet this requirement we will assess areas of concern before commencing operations.
-This will be especially important when operating near hospitals, schools, residential areas and places of work.
+This will be especially important when operating near sensitive receptors such as hospitals, schools, residential areas and places of work.